EinstainBohr/demo3/BenchmarkDemoQt6/README.md

 All done.

-Note: When using your own assets changing the texture size, texture config option, or material does not work.
+Note: When using your own assets changing instancing, texture size, texture config option, or material does not work.
 To get them working will require manual modification of the generated balsam output.
 You can compare the generated balsam output to the original assets in the demo if you want to do that.